 - If the letter of recommendation needs to be printed out and mailed directly to a program/employer, plan to provide your recommender with an addressed and stamped envelope that they can use to send the letter once completed.

-Use the meeting as an opportunity to discuss and get feedback on your proposal or application, to share your interests in and motivations to pursue or participate in the project, and to talk about what you’ve done thus far to prepare yourself to be successful in this undertaking.
+Be prepared to guide the conversation.
+Use the meeting as an opportunity to share your interests in and motivations to pursue an opportunity or engage in a research project.
+Plan to talk about what you’ve done thus far to prepare yourself to be successful in this undertaking.
+You can also use this as an opportunity to get feedback on your proposal or application.

-If the answer is “yes,” then provide your recommender with the information and instructions you brought with you, and go over the submission deadline and process for submission.
+If the answer is “yes,” then provide your recommender with the information and instructions you brought with you or prepared in advance of the conversation, and go over the submission deadline and process for submission.

 After your meeting send a thank you note to your recommender letting them know you appreciate their willingness to write a letter on your behalf.